ayushi-uwc/elo-benchmark-mathematical-reasoning/README.md

 # ELO Benchmark

-A tournament-based framework for benchmarking Large Language Models (LLMs) using an ELO rating system.
+A match-based framework for benchmarking Large Language Models (LLMs) using an ELO rating system.

 ## Overview

-This project implements a robust system for comparing and benchmarking LLMs through tournament-style matches.
+This project implements a robust system for comparing and benchmarking LLMs through pairwise matches.
 Models compete against each other in clinical reasoning tasks, with peer models acting as judges.
 The system uses an ELO rating system with both raw and cost-adjusted scores to evaluate model performance.

 ## Key Features

-- **Tournament Structure**: Models play matches against opponents of similar ELO ratings
+- **Match-Based Evaluation**: Models play matches against opponents of similar ELO ratings
 - **Federated Judgment**: Peer models evaluate responses with votes weighted by judge ELO
 - **Dual ELO Ratings**: Track both raw performance and cost-adjusted efficiency
 - **Standardized Judging**: Judges must provide verdicts in a specific format